cvcal/NoteMatrix-project-notebook/November 16.md

 Much of the rest of the time I've spent on the project this week was productive but doesn't have much to show for itself.
-For example, setting up the project, downloading JMusic and editing class paths as needed to make everything (from the jmusic jar file to the list of instrument classes) work and link up properly.
+For example, setting up the project, downloading JMusic and editing class paths as needed to make everything (the jmusic jar file and the list of instrument classes) work and link up properly.
 I have been able to link up the .jar as needed, but I can't seem to find any way to link up the directory containing the instrument classes.
 I have followed